MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 ### Getting the latest Insider Preview build of the MSIX Packaging Tool

 If you have opted in to our [Insider Program](insider-program.md), make sure you have the correct version of the MSIX Packaging Tool:
+- Go to the **About** section in the MSIX Packaging Tool to view which version you are on.

 - Go [here](insider-program.md#current-insider-preview-build) to determine the latest Insider Preview version, and confirm you have that version of the MSIX Packaging Tool installed.
+Make sure the MSA that's signed up for flighting is the account that is signed into the Microsoft Store.
 - Manually update the MSIX Packaging tool through the Microsoft Store on your development computer.
 If this option if available to you, open the Store, go to **Downloads and updates**, and click **Get updates**.
 - To install the MSIX Packaging Tool for offline use, follow [these instructions](#getting-the-msix-packaging-tool-for-offline-use) to ensure you get the latest app through our offline process.